Google fires Ethical AI lead Margaret Mitchell

-Google fired Margaret Mitchell, lead of the Ethical AI team today.
-The move comes just hours after Google announced diversity policy changes and an apology from Google AI chief Jeff Dean in the wake of the firing of former Google AI ethics lead Timnit Gebru in late 2020.
+Google fired Margaret “Meg” Mitchell, lead of the Ethical AI team, today.
+The move comes just hours after Google announced diversity policy changes and Google AI chief Jeff Dean sent an apology in the wake of the firing of former Google AI ethics lead Timnit Gebru in late 2020.

 I'm fired.